Essential Oil Substitution Chart & FREE Substitute Customizer

 • Sweet orange essential oil is similar to bergamot essential oil yet lacks some of the sweetness that the bergamot brings.

 • Lavender essential oil may be a suitable choice due to its calming scent.
-While it won't smell like bergamot essential oil, it could still provide very similar benefits.
+While it won't smell like bergamot essential oil, it could still provide similar benefits.

 What can I substitute for sandalwood essential oil?